-Eligible property types include owner-occupied single-family residences, to include Manufactured Housing Units (MHU's or mobile homes), as well as vacant lots in which a structure once stood at the time of the event.
-Utilizing the appropriate strategy to include vacant lots in which a home previously stood, may prove essential to meeting the objectives of the buyout program by preventing further residential development in the designated area.
+Eligible property types include owner-occupied single-family residences, to include Manufactured Housing Units (MHU's or mobile homes), as well as vacant lots.
+Utilizing the appropriate strategy to include vacant lots, may prove essential to meeting the objectives of the buyout program by preventing further residential development in the designated area.